Melvindale High School

-Melvindale High School is a public school located within Melvindale, Michigan, which is in the Downriver area.
+Melvindale High School is a public school located in Allen Park, Michigan, which is in the Downriver area.
 This school is offered to students that are in grades 9-12.
 It is within the Melvindale-Northern Allen Park School District and it also serves northern portions of Allen Park.

 History

 Melvindale High School was first built as a one-room school house in 1882.
 In 1923, the second room for this school house was added on.
 Since the population of the surrounding area grew, many bonds were granted to the district and Quandt School (MHS's former name) was finally established by 1927.
 Now, there are four schools within the district: Melvindale High School (9-12), Strong Middle School (6-8), Allendale Elementary (2-5), and Rogers Early Elementary (K-1).

 In a period prior to 1950, Melvindale was one of the schools serving high school students from the Allen Park School District.
 That year, Allen Park High School opened.

+At the beginning of the 2023-2024 school year, Melvindale High School moved into the old Baker College campus in Allen Park located at 4500 Enterprise Dr., Allen Park, MI 48101.
+In 2025, the school's new gymnasium dubbed the "Cardinal Dome" opened which will host all MHS athletic events.